Sayeed Pridgett: Ionikos Nikaias (2020–2021)

 On September 15, 2020, Pridgett signed his first professional contract with Ionikos Nikaias of the Greek Basket League.
 He helped the team make the playoffs after hitting a basket with 4.4 seconds remaining in an 86-85 overtime win against Kolossos Rodou.

 Birmingham Squadron (2021)

 On October 25, 2021, Pridgett joined the Birmingham Squadron after a successful tryout.
 He was waived on November 15.

 Apollon Limassol (2021–2022)

 Pridgett spent the rest of the 2021–2022 season with Apollon Limassol in Cyprus.

-Karditsa (2022–present)
+Karditsa (2022–2023)

 On August 23, 2022, Pridgett returned to Greece, signing with the newly promoted Karditsa.
+In 20 league games, he averaged 12.9 points, 5 rebounds, 2.8 assists and 1.5 steals in 28 minutes per contest.

+CSM Oradea (2024–present)

+On August 6, 2024, Pridgett signed with CSM Oradea of the Liga Națională.

+National team

+Pridgett represented Cambodia at the 2023 Southeast Asian Games in 3x3 basketball helping win a gold medal for the host country.